 Sakura Gari deconstructs several tropes, but the most notorious are:

-Bastard Boyfriend - Hot Guys Are Bastards: Souma's sexualised abuse of Masataka comes from him believing that it's only through sex that he can aftually express his feelings towards the first person who has NEVER taken advantage of him.
+Bastard Boyfriend - Beauty Is Bad: Souma's sexualised abuse of Masataka comes from him believing that it's only through sex that he can aftually express his feelings towards the first person who has NEVER taken advantage of him.
 By force, if it's needed.
 When he realises that this is NOT how to treat someone you're in love with...
 Souma simply splinters and tries to commit suicide in his utter despair.
 Not to mention, his extremely hot looks are a good part of the reason he was badly abused in his past as well — which is what shaped his horrifyingly fucked up view of love and sexuality in the first place.

-Detective Conan, as one of the Long Runners, features more than one deconstructed trope in its cases.
+Detective Conan, as one of the Long-Runners, features more than one deconstructed trope in its cases.
 A good example is what Gosho Aoyama did with Rescue Romance, when a guy who hopelessly crushes on Ran, Sonoko and Shinichi's sempai Asami drugs her when they go karaoke singing and then uses a trick to set the karaoke parlor in fire when Asami is completely alone and defenseless in there, hoping to rescue her and finally make her fall for him.
-In the end, not only Ran is the one who really rescues Asami, but Conan (through Sonoko in the manga, and Kogoro in the anime) reveals his gambit to everyone, harshly calling him out on his selfishness.
+In the end, not only Ran is the one who really rescues Asami, but Conan (through Kogoro) reveals his gambit to everyone, and in the anime he VERY harshly and bluntly calls him out on his selfishness.

 Not to mention, there's quite the deconstruction of how a Yandere would be seen by others.
 Every time a Yandere is the case's murderer, they will claim it's for the sake of the person who was badly hurt and often killed/Driven to Suicide by the culprit.
 90% of times, Shinichi/Conan will tell them something similar to "No. You're lying.
 You did it for your own sake and pride.
 They wouldn't be happy with this, and you have also harmed other people to make yourself feel good.
 Shut up."
 And more often than not, he turns out to be right.